 - The work is where we are.

-As you can see, there's plenty one can do to rise and resist hate, and be an agent for change—an agent for social and racial justice.
+Clearly, from Bernice King's list alone, there's plenty one can do to rise and resist hate, and be an agent for change—an agent for social and racial justice.
 So, again, don't just be anti-racist when it's convenient for you, be anti-racist all the time, even when no one takes notice; and, even when it doesn't directly impact or involve you, your immediate community and world-circle, because, again: no justice (for everyone), no peace (for everyone).

 "There is no right way to protest because that's what protest is.
 Black Americans watch time and time again how the contract that they have signed with society is not being honored by the society that has forced them to sign it with them." — Trevor Noah